kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 * I had to enter some of this information manually.
 I ran some basic sanity checks and corrected the errors I found, but I can't guarantee that the data is completely free of mistakes.
 * The *Guardian* data does not list individual boroughs in Alaska.
-I'll eventually fix this but have not yet done so.
+Alaska officially reports vote totals by state house district, not borough.
+I do not yet know where to find vote totals by borough.

 ## Todo